BlaiseJ/global_climate_viz/notes/readme.md

 - git mv readme.R code/ will move readme.R file from current directory to code/
 - git mv *.R data/ will move all .R files from current directory to data/
 - touch data/readme.md will create an empty readme.md file in data/

+# creating temperature lines in ggplot2
+- from the GLB.Ts+sDDT.csv, we will select the Year and months columns for this execise